RubertoAlexander/FireBot/README.md

 # Firebot

 Chatbot and data visualisation built for Sheda's technical code test.
-This chatbot is designed as a government organisaiton tool to aid people seeking information about the bushfire crisis in Australia.
+This chatbot is designed as a government organisation tool to aid people seeking information about the bushfire crisis in Australia.

 ## Technology Stack
 Firebot was built in React.js following the guidelines of the [botonic](https://docs.botonic.io/) framework.